marylaurab/marylaurab/README.md

 🎯 Javascript | Python | Typescript | PHP

-+20 technologies
+Over +20 technologies, advanced handling

-Over +5 experience in solving problems in a creative way
+Over +5 years of experience in solving problems in a creative way

 🔜 MongoDB